TheodoreCha/TheodoreCha.github.io/_posts/rspec/2022-08-11-tdd-graphql-on-rails.md

 ### Service Object Syntactic Sugar
 ----------------------------------------

-We can make `the ProductCreator.new(arguments).create_product` chain simpler by adding a class method that instantiates the ProductCreator and calls the create method for us:
+We can make `the ProductCreator.new(arguments).create` chain simpler by adding a class method that instantiates the ProductCreator and calls the create method for us:

 ```cpp
 class ProductCreator